rooklift/crazystone_analysis_to_sgf/README.md

 Limitations:

-* Assumes 19x19
+* Can't determine board size from the input; use --size 9 or whatever in the arguments (anywhere in the argument list)
-* The location of handicap stones has to be guessed: free handicaps will be placed wrong, and handicap 3 is dubious
+* The location of handicap stones has to be guessed: free handicaps will be placed wrong, and handicap 3 is dubious.